uvalib/monorepo/src/chronology.md

 **1977**

-Thirty-two Modern Library titles reissued in newly designed jackets and bindings (May).
+Thirty-two Modern Library titles are reissued in newly designed jackets and bindings (May).

 **1978**